 • Save

-The Rotary/Mattamy Greenway surrounds Calgary and connects other bike paths like spokes on a wheel.
+The Rotary / Mattamy Greenway surrounds Calgary and connects other bike paths like spokes on a wheel.
 This loop around the city is about 140 kilometres, networking with 1,000 kilometres of Calgary’s impressive pathway system.
-From my home in Copperfield, I often jump on the Greenway to head north alongside Stoney Trail.
+From my home in Copperfield, I could often jump on the Greenway to head north alongside Stoney Trail.
 Have you been to Ralph Klein Park?
-Visit the Parks Foundation website more information.
+Visit the Parks Foundation website for more information.

 I’ve explored sections in the northeast near Abbeydale and the southeast near Copperfield.
 One of these days, I may attempt the 140 kilometres…. maybe!